 Out and about with kids in Sydney

 With so many places to swim and splash around, expats should be prepared with swimsuits, towels and sunscreen.
-Although the beach is the star attraction, it’s not the only option.
+Although the beach is the star attraction, it’s not the only outdoor entertainment option.
 Ocean pools are a great place to explore marine wildlife and are a safe place for swimming.
-There are aquatic centres in most suburbs offering indoor and outdoor swimming pools, and swimming lessons.
+There are aquatic centres in most suburbs offering indoor and outdoor swimming pools, as well as lessons.

-To the west of Sydney’s city centre, Sydney Olympic Park has a broad range of activities including a swimming pool with a water playground as well as bicycle and walking tracks, and trapeze and archery lessons.
+To the west of Sydney’s city centre, Sydney Olympic Park has a broad range of activities as well as a swimming pool with a water playground and slides.

-For a break from the sand and water there’s plenty to see and do; outdoor options include Centennial Park and Sydney Park – both have bicycle tracks, playgrounds, and a kiosk or cafe.
+Other outdoor options include Centennial Park and Sydney Park, both with bicycle tracks, playgrounds, and a kiosk or cafe.
 Skateparks in Sydney are also popular.

 Parents taking their kids out in Sydney have many options.
 Kids will love SEA Life Sydney Aquarium, where they can look at and learn about all types of sea creatures.